Wonder Woman Movie Gets Official Sequel Announcement– It’s Coming!

 — Nerdist (@nerdist) July 22, 2017

 One actress who could have been basking in all of this Wonder Woman glory is Charlize Theron.
-She recently told Metro that director Patty Jenkins approached her about appearing in the movie but they couldn’t make the scheduling work.
+She recently told Metro that director Patty Jenkins approached her about appearing in the movie, but they couldn’t make the scheduling work.
 She did not mention the role that was offered to her.
 Theron would have been perfect addition to Themyscira.
 Her performance as Imperator Furiosa in Mad Max: Fury Road showed that she is more than capable of playing a fierce warrior.

 Here's a new poster for #AtomicBlonde (2017 film).#CharlizeTheron. pic.twitter.com/ByD67ZnfQc